 The plan begins by defining the ultimate goal.
 Ask and answer questions:

 - What is your blog about?

 After answering these questions, indicate the mission of the brand.

 - Raise the sale on a specific date.

-It is important to determine the goal, because it will provide direction for the SEO strategy and plan.
+It is essential to determine the goal because it will provide direction for the SEO strategy and plan.

 This will provide the foundation and direction necessary for online content and marketing strategy.

 3. Make a list of search topics.